Escondido, California

-Escondido (Spanish for "Hidden") is a city in San Diego County, California, United States.
+Escondido (hidden) is a city in San Diego County, California, United States.
 Located in the North County region, it was incorporated in 1888, and is one of the oldest cities in San Diego County.
 It has a population of 151,038 as of the 2020 census.

 Etymology

 "Escondido" is a Spanish word meaning "hidden".
 One source says the name originally referred to agua escondida or hidden water or valley; another says it meant "hidden treasure".

 History

 The Escondido area was first settled by the Luiseño, who established campsites and villages along the creek running through the area.
 They named the place Mixéelum Pompáwvo or "Mehel-om-pom-pavo."
 The Luiseno also had another village north of Mixéelum Pompáwvo called Panakare.
 The Kumeyaay migrated from areas near the Colorado River, settling both in San Pasqual Valley and near the San Dieguito River in the southwestern and western portions of what is now Escondido.
 Most of the villages and campsites today have been destroyed by development and agriculture.